Shortland Street cliffhangers: 1998

 Oscar's bad deeds began to catch up with him.
 Fergus attacked Oscar after learning he had raped Minnie and Rachel discovered Oscar had defrauded the hospital of a million dollars.

 Lionel proposed to MacKenzie, unaware of her villainous activities.
 Oscar himself was nowhere to be found - until Minnie discovered him in Ellen and David's dining room, apparently dead.

 Meanwhile, Minnie's mother Ellen (who'd just learned of her daughter's rape) and Mike were looking for Minnie, hoping to find her on the harbour cruise they'd planned.
 The boat hit a reef and began to sink and when Mike and Ellen tried to jump to safety Ellen hit her head.
 Mike frantically tried to find her underwater...

 1999

 Wave was shocked that her friend Minnie was using guys for their money.

 Sofia Martinez arrived, announcing she was the new Director of Shortland Street.

 2000

 From the year 2000 onwards Shortland Street took a shorter break of four weeks every year.

+2001

+Rachel is kidnapped by a manic Jack and taken to his remote cabin, leaving Chris to think Rachel has abandoned him.
+Patricia receives an invite to Jack and Rachel’s “wedding”.
+As Nick prepares to move London, he and Waverley confess their love for each other.
+Mihi discovers her mother, Te Hana, kissing Geoff Greenlaw.
+Barb‘s Christmas Party ends in disaster as Marshall’s illegal drug lab explodes and leaves many of the hospital’s staff in jeopardy - including Toni, Judy, Adam, Barb, Waverley, and Nick.